CluckeyMcCormick/fictional-guacamole/scripts/Blender/README.md

 At this point, the scene should be configured appropriately.
-The last thing you'll really need to configure will be the output directory, since that has to be configured by hand - check the "Output" tab under the "Output Properties" tab (in Blender 2.9, the icon looks like a little printer)
+The last thing you'll really need to configure will be the output directory, since that has to be configured by hand - check the "Output" tab under the "Output Properties" tab (in Blender 2.9, the icon looks like a little printer).

 The next steps are meant to be run repeatedly (as necessary) to generate the needed sprites.